Palaeontologists investigating public reports of fossil finds

 Therrien says at the beginning of October museum staff uncovered many bones from a duckbill dinosaur.
 With the help of Kneehill County staff and their motorized equipment, the specimens were excavated, protected in a plaster coating and transported to the Royal Tyrrell.

-Jared Voris is a dinosaur palaeontologist at the museum and says he investigates a number of public dinosaur finds in places where bones haven't been found before.
+Jared Voris is a dinosaur palaeontologist and PhD student at the University of Calgary and says he investigates a number of public dinosaur finds in places where bones haven't been found before.

 "Those are really nice finds when people find those and so I basically try and follow up in every way I possibly can," said Voris.
 "Whenever people find fossils, it's just an amazing thing and it's just great to share that sense of discovery with the general public and people who just want to come out here and look for fossils."